Explore other majors & minors

 ECON 302 Macroeconomic Analysis

-Macroeconomic theory: an analysis of the determinants of the income, employment, and the price level.
-Fiscal and monetary policies for economic stabilization and growth are examined.
+Macroeconomic theory analyzes the determinants of the income, employment, and the price level.
+The course covers fiscal and monetary policies for economic stabilization and growth.
 Prerequisite(s): ECON 110, ECON 120, and equivalent of MATH 145 or MATH 151; Offered alternate terms (Fall and Spring one year, Winter term the following year); R. Stout; M. Zidan

 ECON 303 Introduction to Econometrics